Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: STARLINK AIDED EARTH OBSERVATION DATA TRANSFER

 \subsection{System Scheduler}

-Building upon the methods introduced in Sections 4.1 and 4.2, it is straightforward to estimate the quality of a single route once a Starlink satellite is assigned to a EO satellite and its destination PoP is confirmed.
-However, the performance of a single link may vary with changes in orbital position, and efficient resource allocation is required to cope with the competition for link access on Starlink satellites.

-Several key factors drive this competition: (a) SSU aims to serve as a global space agency integrated with Starlink to manage links from observation satellites operated by various providers. (b) The number of observation satellites deployed by each provider is rapidly increasing, creating additional demand for limited communication resources. (c) The growing base of Starlink ground users further competes for the same link opportunities on Starlink satellites, especially considering that Starlink’s connection policies involve frequent handovers, i.e., users are reassigned to new satellites every 15 seconds \cite{tanveer2023makingsenseconstellationsmethodologies}.
-Consequently, the scheduling problem can be conceptualized as the dynamic allocation of a series of linking matrices between observation satellites and Starlink satellites for each stable session, under highly competitive conditions, to maximize the overall throughput of all connections.
+Building on Sections 4.1 and 4.2, estimating the quality of a single route is straightforward once a Starlink satellite and destination PoP are assigned.
+However, link performance varies with orbital changes, and resource allocation must address competition for Starlink access.
+Key factors include: (a) SSU’s role as a global space agency integrated with Starlink to manage links for multiple providers, (b) rapid growth in observation satellites increasing demand for limited resources, and (c) Starlink’s expanding ground user base competing for the same links, with frequent handovers every 15 seconds \cite{tanveer2023makingsenseconstellationsmethodologies}.
+Thus, scheduling becomes a dynamic allocation of link matrices between observation and Starlink satellites for each stable session under highly competitive conditions to maximize overall throughput.

 Drawing parallels between this problem and circuit scheduling in data centers \cite{10.1145/3230718.3230722, Celik2016-kz}, as well as hybrid ground station scheduling \cite{L2D2}, we develop a greedy algorithm tailored to optimize system-wide throughput.
 Consider a set of observation satellites which are denoted as $\mathcal{O} = \{o_1, o_2, \ldots, o_M\}$ and a set of Starlink satellites $\mathcal{S} = \{s_1, s_2, \ldots, s_N\}$.
 The objective is to determine a sequence of linking matrices $P^t$ for $t = 0, \ldots, T$, where $T = 15$ seconds represents the minimum stable session duration for the system.
 Each matrix $P^t$ is an $N \times M$ matrix, where the entry in row $y$ ($y \leq N$) and column $x$ ($x \leq M$) indicates the link state between the $x$-th observation satellite and the $y$-th Starlink satellite.
 If the satellites are linked, the value is 1; otherwise, it is 0.
 It is important to note that each Starlink satellite can serve multiple users simultaneously, although SpaceX has not disclosed the exact maximum number of connections per satellite.
 As a result, multiple entries within a single row can be equal to 1.
 To calculate the current load on each Starlink satellite, we define an all-ones matrix $J^t_{M \times 1}$ and compute the link control matrix $C^t$ as $C^t = P^t \times J^t$.
 Each element in $C^t$ represents the number of active links on the corresponding Starlink satellite.